Human Factors Prize:

 Submissions must be uploaded to the Human Factors online submission and review site.
 You will have an opportunity to indicate that you wish to have your submission considered for the Human Factors Prize.

-The winning submission, along with other acceptable submissions, will be published in the last 2013 issue of Human Factors.
+The winning submission, along with other acceptable submissions, will be published in Human Factors.

 Board of Referees